Certifying localizable quantum properties with constant sample complexity: Certifying quantum state fidelity using random-basis-enhanced conditional fidelity

-We find that this question can be addressed by enhancing our conditional fidelity framework.
-Measuring subsystem $B$ in a single, fixed basis (e.g., the computational basis) is insufficient: the product state $|\psi_{0^{n_B}}\rangle_A \otimes |0^{n_B}\rangle_B$ achieves unit conditional fidelity even though its global fidelity with $|\psi\rangle$ could be exponentially small in $n_B$.
-The core issue is that a fixed measurement basis on $B$ fails to capture the rich correlation across the $A \mid B$ partition, which is revealed only in other bases (e.g., the relative phases among projected states).
+Our previous conditional fidelity mainly focuses on measuring subsystem $B$ in a single, fixed basis (e.g., the computational basis), which is insufficient for fidelity certification: the product state $|\psi_{0^{n_B}}\rangle_A \otimes |0^{n_B}\rangle_B$ achieves unit conditional fidelity even though its global fidelity with $|\psi\rangle$ could be exponentially small in $n_B$.
+The core issue is that a fixed measurement basis on $B$ fails to capture the rich correlations across the $A \mid B$ partition, which are revealed only in other bases (e.g., the relative phases among the projected states).

 Our solution is to measure subsystem $B$ in randomly chosen single-qubit Pauli bases.
 The intuition is that random basis choices produce projected states on subsystem $A$ that are closely correlated with one another, so the conditional fidelity captures the global fidelity structure and becomes a sensitive witness of the overall state fidelity.
 To formalize this idea, we define the following observable:

 By construction, $\tr(O_{\psi}\psi) = 1$.
 The ability to certify fidelity is determined by the spectral gap